‘I’d thank bullies for making me who I am’

-A young Richhill man who has become a champion against bullying has said he would thank his tormentors for making him the person he is today.
+A young Co.
+Armagh man who has become a champion against bullying has said he would thank his tormentors for making him the person he is today.

 Joshua Hewitt, who almost took his own life due to sustained bullying, is to appear next week on a Channel 5 series on online trolling.